A look back at my 2021

 July was great for my house when I got my loft boarded giving me the extra space to move along some of the stuff from my parent's house.
 Stuff in my loft now is mostly just boxes, Christmas stuff and sentimental boxes.
 July was also an awesome time for my family since we all went to Plockton for two nights - exactly 10 years from when we first did it (except my dad wasn't there the first time).
 This was the first family holiday we've had in a while and was the first time we had a proper day away since I moved out so it was really nice.
 The journey up to Plockton was amazing again, going up via the A82 over the Rannoch Moor, past Glencoe and Fort William.
 On the way back we visited Eilan Donan Castle - something we planned to do in 2011.
 We were not disappointed and all really enjoyed touring one of the most interesting castles in Scotland.
 Whilst heading south we visited Spean Bridge, which is now one of my favourite locations in the whole country, and the Old Station Restaurant.
 Whilst there we decided that we'd like to head back via the A9 and so we went back via the A86 as we had also done in 2011 as well.
 This road is one of the most beautiful roads in the country and we passed Loch Laggan.
 We decided to stop at Loch Laggan and have a look at its beauty and amazing sands.
 As a result of this stop, I asked my father and brother if they would be interested in camping here the week after next (I had mentioned it prior to this but never figured out if they were serious about it) to which they both eventually agreed.

 Sadly, August of 2021 was not such a good month.
-It started off with my mum and I going to Loch Katrine (which we last visited some 15 years prior) and then returning a few days later after booking the bikes for an hour or so.
+It started off with my mum and I going to Loch Katrine (which we last visited some 15 years prior).
+After returning home we decided to look at booking the bikes at Loch Katrine for an hour or so.
 This was something we've both wanted to do for a long time.
-When I got home I got the fright of my life when I discovered two legs poking out of my chest and realised I had a tick - my very first one too.
+We went up there a few days after and it was a really great day to be cycling.
+But when I got home I got the fright of my life when I discovered two legs poking out of my chest and realised I had a tick - my very first one too.
 I immediately called my brother who had had plenty of experience with them in the past.
 My brother passed on lots of tricks in dealing with them to me in the past but all the training I had had had had no effect - I was just too scared to attempt to remove it myself.

 Also near the start of August, I had my very first dinner which I had friends at.
 And by friends, I'm talking about my two oldest friends, Nick and Calum.
 This was a really nice evening and the first time I had seen Nick in a long time.
 I made a nice spaghetti and both enjoyed it I believe.
 This was to be the first of many dinners!